k2bd/typen/README.md

 type(add_numbers(1, 2))  # int
 ```

-## Recovering from `ReturnTypeError`s
+## Recovering from `ReturnTypeError`

 Because the function has to be executed to enforce the return value, the invalid value is stored on the exception.
-This makes it possible to recover from `ReturnTypeError`s programatically.
+This makes it possible to recover from a `ReturnTypeError` programatically.

 ```python
 from typen.exceptions import ReturnTypeError